OpenLake/Activity-Tracker/README.md

 - Once a simple product is ready, we'll work on features to summarize our weeks and discover patterns in our behaviour.
 - Tech Stack : React, NodeJS, Django, Flutter/Kotlin

+## How to contribute?

+Please read the [contributing guidelines](https://github.com/OpenLake/Cross-Platform-Activity-Tracker/blob/main/.github/CONTRIBUTING_GUIDELINES.md) and you are good to go.

 ## Maintainers

 - 👤 **Kumar Shivendu** [@KShivendu](https://github.com/KShivendu)